-All of these conditions can be serious, but are treatable and should be addressed.
-A blood test can determine whether you have high sugar levels, high cholesterol, or low testosterone.
+All of these conditions can be serious but are treatable and should be addressed.
+A blood test can determine whether you have a high sugar (glucose) level, high cholesterol, or low testosterone.

-The vessels that send blood to the penis can get clogged in men with heart disease, just as other blood vessels can.
-Sometimes ED can be the first sign of atherosclerosis, which results in reduced blood flow in your arteries.
+In men with heart disease, the vessels that send blood to the penis can get clogged, just as other blood vessels can.
+Sometimes ED can be a marker of vascular dysfunction and atherosclerosis, which results in reduced blood flow in your arteries.

 Complications of diabetes can also result in a lack of blood blow to the penis.
-In fact, ED can be an early sign of diabetes in men under 45.
+In fact, ED can be an early sign of diabetes in men under 46 years old.

-Heart disease and diabetes can cause low T. Low T also can be a sign of health conditions such as HIV or opioid abuse.
+Heart disease and diabetes can cause ED, and this can be associated with low T. Low T also can be a sign of health conditions such as HIV or opioid abuse.
 Either way, low T can result in reduced sex drive, depression, and weight gain.

 Diabetes and heart disease can become expensive to treat and even deadly when left unchecked.
 Proper diagnosis and treatment are necessary to avoid further complications.

-You should talk to your doctor if you’re experiencing persistent ED—even if you’re not sexually active.
+You should talk to your doctor if you’re experiencing persistent ED or associated symptoms.

-According to the National Diabetes Information Clearinghouse, as many as three in four men with diabetes have ED.
+According to the National Diabetes Information Clearinghouse (NDIC), as many as 3 in 4 men with diabetes have ED.

-More than 40 percent of men over 40 have a difficult time achieving the firmness needed for penetration, according to the Massachusetts Male Aging Study.
-For diabetes patients, erectile dysfunction can occur up to 15 years sooner, the NDIC reports.
+More than 50 percent of men over age 40 had a difficult time achieving the firmness needed for penetration, according to the Massachusetts Male Aging Study.
+For male diabetes patients, erectile dysfunction can occur up to 15 years sooner than for nondiabetics, the NDIC reports.

-You have a 40 percent chance of developing ED if you have high blood pressure or high cholesterol, according to the Urology Care Foundation (UCF).
+You have a higher risk of developing ED if you have high blood pressure or high cholesterol, according to the Mayo Clinic.
 Both high blood pressure and high cholesterol can lead to heart disease.

-UCF also reports that 30 percent of men with HIV and half of men with AIDS experience ED.
-Additionally, 75 percent of chronic opioid abusers experience ED.
+The UCF reports that 30 percent of men with HIV and half of men with AIDS experience low T. Additionally, in one study, 75 percent of male chronic opioid users experienced low T.

 Treating the underlying health condition is often the first step toward successfully treating ED.
 Individual causes of ED all have their own treatments.
 For instance, if a condition like anxiety or depression is causing ED, professional therapy may help.

 Proper diet and exercise are essential for people with diabetes or heart disease.
-Medication can help treat physical causes like high blood pressure or high cholesterol.
+Medication can help to treat medical causes like high blood pressure or high cholesterol.